SamerElhamdo/x-twitter-mcp-server/README.md

 - Click the icon to see the available tools from `x-twitter-mcp`, such as `post_tweet`, `search_twitter`, `get_user_profile`, etc.

 ### Step 6: Test with Claude
-You can now interact with Twitter using natural language in Claude Desktop.
+You can now interact with Twitter using natural language in Claude Desktop. **Important**: You'll need to provide your Twitter API credentials in each request.
 Here are some example prompts:

 - **Fetch a User Profile**:
   ```
-  Get the Twitter profile for user ID 123456.
+  Get the Twitter profile for user ID 123456 using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
-  Claude will call the `get_user_profile` tool and return the user’s details.
+  Claude will call the `get_user_profile` tool and return the user's details.

 - **Post a Tweet**:
   ```
-  Post a tweet saying "Hello from Claude Desktop! #MCP"
+  Post a tweet saying "Hello from Claude Desktop! #MCP" using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will use the `post_tweet` tool to post the tweet and confirm the action.

 - **Search Twitter**:
   ```
-  Search Twitter for recent tweets about AI.
+  Search Twitter for recent tweets about AI using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will invoke the `search_twitter` tool and return relevant tweets.

 - **Get Trends**:
   ```
   What are the current trending topics on Twitter?
+Use my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will use the `get_trends` tool to fetch trending topics.